percona/percona-xtrabackup/storage/innobase/xtrabackup/doc/source/xtrabackup_bin/xbk_option_reference.rst

 .. option:: --no-defaults

-   Don\'t read default options from any option file.
-Must be given as the first option on the command-line.
+   The default options are only read from the login file.

 .. option:: --no-lock